hrch3k/smsPi-relay/README.md

-13. Start gammu in deamon mode: gammu-smsd -d -c /etc/gammurc
+14. Start gammu in deamon mode:
+    '''bash
+    gammu-smsd -d -c /etc/gammurc

-14. To check if gammu-smsd is running type: sudo systemctl status gammu-smsd
+16. To check if gammu-smsd is running type:
+    '''bash
+    sudo systemctl status gammu-smsd

-If gammu-smsd is not running due to permission error, you have to set permissions of /dev/ttyUSB0: sudo chmod 777 /dev/ttyUSB0
+If gammu-smsd is not running due to permission error, you have to set permissions of /dev/ttyUSB0:
+   '''bash
+   sudo chmod 777 /dev/ttyUSB0